yadavdeven/Computer-Vision-Projects/README.md

 ## Computer-Vision-Projects:

-Projects made using Tensorflow, OpenCV, mediapipe..
+Projects made using Tensorflow, OpenCV and mediapipe libraries.